SumoLogic/sumo-java-client/README.md

 Sumo Logic provides a cloud-based log management solution.
 It can process and analyze log files in peta-byte scale.
 This library provides a Java client to execute searches on the data collected by the Sumo Logic service.

 ## News
-  * 2017-02-21: [The Search API](https://github.com/SumoLogic/sumo-api-doc/wiki/Search-API) as been deprecated and will be removed in the next release.
+  * 2017-02-21: [The Search API](https://github.com/SumoLogic/sumo-api-doc/wiki/Search-API) has been deprecated and will be removed in the next release.
 Please migrate to the [Search Job API](https://help.sumologic.com/APIs/02Search_Job_API/About_the_Search_Job_API).
   * 2016-09-16: Version 2.2 released to maven central.
   * 2015-11-23: Version 2.1 released to maven central.
   * 2014-10-30: Version 2.0 released to maven central.